-Ravenous, we hurried to get dressed again and rushed back to the long dinner table, now under the dappled light of the evening sun.
+Ravenous, we hurried to get dressed again and rushed back to the long dinner table, which was now under the dappled light of the evening sun.
 There was a certain magic that night, as over a dozen hikers sat down to a beautiful evening meal in the middle of the wilderness.
 After months of crouching over a small flame, while cooking barely edible food, it was surreal to leave the discomforts of hiking behind and share laughs over good food and wine.
-In total, we spent two sun-soaked days, lazing in the outdoor pool while eating and drinking together, before setting off early to begin the long climb out of the valley.
+In total, we spent two sun-soaked days, lazing around in the outdoor pool while eating and drinking together before setting off early one morning to begin the long climb out of the valley.

 Diverting from the trail, we began the day by descending into the cool darkness of a series of underground lava tubes.
 The lights from our headlamps seemed to be swallowed by the blackness surrounding us.
 As we ventured further into the tunnels, I ran my hand along the strange rippled surfaces left by the hot lava long ago.
 How strange, I would never have imagined being in such a place just half an hour ago.
-We returned to the surface, glad for the short respite from the already baking sun.
+Returning to the surface, we were glad for the short respite from the already baking sun.
 Shortly after, we began the climb from the valley floor to the top of the steep cliffs surrounding Hat Creek Rim.
 The sweeping vista from the top was stunning, with views of both Mt Lassen behind and Mt Shasta ahead.
 We spent the next number of hours walking along the dramatic cliffs formed along a fault line, where the earth's crust had been shifted vertically.

 A little worse for wear, we were all eagerly awaiting the adjoining restaurant to open.
 We had heard they offered a massive stack of blueberry pancakes and even a 'pancake challenge' for those with the stomachs for it.
 While we were waiting, I followed an elderly man wearing blue overalls to his workshop.
 We had met the night before.
-I had mentioned that one of the poles had snapped earlier and he kindly had agreed to try to repair the damage.
-Just ten minutes later, we had managed to fashion a small sleeve out of scrap metal to shore up the weak joint.
+I had mentioned that one of my tent poles had snapped earlier and he kindly agreed to try and repair the damage.
+Just ten minutes later, we managed to fashion a small sleeve out of scrap metal to shore up the weak joint.
 I thanked him profusely for the help and tried to pay him for his time.
 He would have "none of it" and wished us a safe and happy journey ahead.